Re-learning to appreciate all art

 Although I was never very taken by the repetitive images of Mary and Jesus, one has to realize that these types of paintings were the only ones around at the time.
 Art didn’t exist for arts’ sake as we now understand it; it existed for the wealthy, upper-class who were commissioning pieces to honor the church and the papal institution.

 Our docent pointed out some of the ways that paintings and artists were developing at the time- something that we now take for granted.
 In one particular painting of Madonna and Child, the two are looking at a third object that is being held.
-Our docent explained that it is one of the first examples of creating a painting where the gaze is focused on a third object.
-To think about how something that is commonplace in art today, took time to develop within these Renaissance art circles, really opened my eyes to the progression of artistic skill.

 Having the opportunity to visit a place like I Tatti, for which visitation is so limited, was really a unique experience.
 It reminded me that I should be open to different styles of art, old and new, and remember that art has it’s purpose, it’s subtleties, and it’s historical context, and something can always be learned from it.